bartificer/programming-by-stealth/docs/pbs4.md

 In [the previous instalment](https://www.bartbusschots.ie/s/2015/11/05/programming-by-stealth-part-3-of-x-html-block-elements/) we introduced the concept of block-level tags, and inline tags.
 Block level tags define blocks of text like headers, paragraphs and lists, and starting a new block-level tag generally starts a new line in the page.
 Inline tags on the other hand effect a part of a block, and opening an inline tag generally doesn’t start a new line.
 In the previous instalment we looked at some of the most important block-level tags, in this instalment we’ll look at some of the most common inline tags.

-# Matching Postcast Episode Chit chat Across the Pond Episode 413
+# Matching Postcast Episode 413

-Listen along to this instalment on [episode Chit chat Across the Pond Episode 413 of the Chit Chat Across the Pond Podcast](http://www.podfeet.com/blog/2015/11/ccatp-413/)
+Listen along to this instalment on [episode 413 of the Chit Chat Across the Pond Podcast](http://www.podfeet.com/blog/2015/11/ccatp-413/)

 <audio controls src="http://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2015_11_21.mp3">Your browser does not support HTML 5 audio 🙁</audio>